Margaret Chase Smith: U.S. House of Representatives

 In the spring of 1940, Clyde Smith fell seriously ill after suffering a heart attack, and asked his wife to run for his House seat in the general election the following September.
 He prepared a press release in which he stated, "I know of no one else who has the full knowledge of my ideas and plans or is as well qualified as she is, to carry on these ideas and my unfinished work for my district."
 He died on April 8 of that year, and a special election was scheduled on the following June 3 to complete his unexpired term.
 Facing no Democratic challenger, Smith won the special election and became the first woman elected to Congress from Maine.
 Three months after the special election, she was elected to a full two-year term in the House in her own right.
 Smith defeated Edward J. Beauchamp, the Democratic mayor of Lewiston, by a margin of 65–35%.
 She was re-elected to three more terms over the course of the next eight years, never receiving less than 60% of the vote.

 During her tenure in the House, Smith developed a strong interest in issues concerning the military and national security.
 After being appointed to the House Naval Affairs Committee in 1943, she was assigned to the investigation of destroyer production, and made a 25,000-mile (40,234-km) tour of bases in the South Pacific during the winter of 1944.
 She also became the first and only civilian woman to sail on a U.S. Navy ship during World War II.
 She became known as "Mother of the WAVES" after introducing legislation to create that organization.
 Although Congresswoman Smith was a strong supporter of women in the armed services, she did not write the legislation that created the special female military units during World War II.
-She did, however, champion the legislation that gave women permanent status in the military following the war.
+She did, however, champion the legislation that gave women permanent status in the military following the war, called the Women's Armed Services Integration Act.